Kazedaa/A-Whole-New-World-Seamless-Image-Inpainting/README.md

 ## Methodology

 ### Dataset Preparation:
-The CelebA dataset consists of images with various resolutions and annotations such as facial keypoints and attributes.
+The CelebA dataset consists of images with various resolutions and annotations such as facial key points and attributes.
 We preprocess the dataset to extract the images and masks indicating the regions to be inpainted.

 ### Model Architecture: